-Subject to the provisions of the law governing the public service and of section eleven-
+Subject to the provisions of the Magistrates Act, 1993 (Act No. 90 of 1993), and of section 11-

-- (a) a person who has not before the commencement of this Act held a substantive appointment as magistrate shall not hold such an appointment and a person who has not before the commencement of this Act held a substantive appointment as assistant magistrate shall not hold such an appointment, unless in either case he has passed the civil service lower law examination or an examination declared by the Public Service Commission to be equivalent thereto; - (b) in recommending any person for appointment as a magistrate, additional magistrate or assistant magistrate the Public Service Commission may give preference to a person who holds a degree in law of a university in South Africa, or has passed the Civil Service Higher Law Examination or an examination deemed by the Commission to be equivalent thereto.
+- (a) a person who has not before the commencement of the Magistrates Amendment Act, 1998, held a substantive appointment as magistrate shall not hold such an appointment and a person who has not before the commencement of the Magistrates Amendment Act, 1998, held a substantive appointment as assistant magistrate shall not hold such an appointment, unless in either case he or she has passed the civil service lower law examination or an examination declared by the Minister to be equivalent thereto: - (b) in recommending any person for appointment as a magistrate, additional magistrate or assistant magistrate the Magistrate Commission may give preference to a person who holds a degree in law of a university in South Africa, or has passed the Civil Service Higher Law Examination or an examination deemed by the Commission to be equivalent thereto.